vraravam/natsumi-browser/README.md

 and delay, change the variables in the userChrome.css file.
 - `natsumi.theme.disable-blur`: Disables blurring for Natsumi URLbar and Zen Sidebar.
 Use this if Zen Browser lags too much.
+- `natsumi.theme.disable-loading-animations`: Disables loading animation for tabs.
+Recommended if you don't have a good GPU.
 - `natsumi.theme.better-findbar-addon`: Enables some tweaks to
   [RobotoSkunk](https://github.com/RobotoSkunk)'s [Better Find
   Bar](https://zen-browser.app/mods/a6335949-4465-4b71-926c-4a52d34bc9c0/) Mod.